quadrama/DramaAnalysis/README.md

 - Reads in preprocessed texts

 # Requirements
-DramaAnalysis *should* work on Mac OS X, Windows 10 and Linuxes.
+DramaAnalysis *should* work on Mac OS X, Windows 10 and Linuxes, and is mostly used in [RStudio](https://www.rstudio.com).

-- R

 # Installation
 ```R